Shanel-A/Werewolf-Online/README.md

 A website made for the game Werewolf Online.
-It was made in 2020 using HTML.
+It was created in 2020 using HTML.